ukparliament/procedure-parsing/public/comments/route_hash.rb.md

     @steps[route_target_step_id( route_id )]
   end
-### Method to check if the target step of a route is actualised by a business item, regardless of date of that business item.
+### Method to check if the target step of a route is actualised by a business item, regardless of the date of that business item.

   def route_target_step_is_actualised?( route_id )
 We check if the target step of the route has been actualised.